 For example, when I tried to get help for my borderline personality disorder, I had one simple goal.
 That goal was to feel love and to love others.
 Love was my goal because I have attachment issues, which cause relationship difficulties.
 I have these problems because of the racist bullying I endured at the hands of everyone around me at primary school, and the emotional neglect I got at home.

 The Broad Therapy Goals

 What’s important to remember is that the counsellor isn’t there to fix you, but to guide you towards your own recovery.
 Only you can fix you.
 Thus, depending on who you talk to, there are between four and nine broad therapy goals.
 These broad therapy goals cover the basic tenants of counselling and will probably form the bedrock of your sessions.

 This goal is pretty self explanatory.
 You have a behaviour you would like to change.
 I came across this one a lot while working at a substance misuse service.
 There are many ways to approach behaviours change, such as setting up SMART goals to help facilitate change.
 Cognitive behavioural therapy (or CBT) is the therapeutic approach most often used to change behaviours.
 But, whatever the methods used, the therapist will help you change or get rid of the behaviour.

 - Establishing and maintaining relationships

-This is the one I sort help with, because of my romantic relationship issues.
+This is the one I sort help for, because of my romantic relationship issues.
 For this, the therapist can help develop actionable goals with you (Taylor Counseling Group) and help you develop social and relationship skills.

 - Improving your ability to cope